AduvisoJr/library-v2/README.md

 10. If you like to edit table names, id format as your wise,  you can edit at studRegistration.php

-11. Open any browser and type http://localhost/ Library-Management-System.
+11. Open any browser and type http://localhost/Library-Management-System.

 # Screenshots